BATNA Explained – Best Alternative

 “Don’t put all your eggs in one basket.”
 It’s an old saying which has stood the test of time.
 To a negotiator, this wise old proverb illustrates that if you only negotiate with one counterparty, you may end up with a rotten deal, or no deal at all.
 You need to have an alternative alternative waiting in the wings.

 It should be fairly obvious that not every negotiation is going to get tucked away in a nice, neat settlement package.
 This is where BATNA comes to the rescue for those of you sensible enough, to have heeded the sage advice of that old farmer who coined the above proverb many ages ago.

 BATNA means ‘Best Alternative to a Negotiated Agreement‘.
 This is your alternate plan when the talks start to wobble out of control.
 It can also be your trump card to make the deal happen to your advantage, or walk away from it altogether.

 On the other hand, let's instead imagine you you’ve taken a negotiation training course, and so know the value of going into your negotiation meeting prepared.
-Before arranging the meet, you set up talks with 2 other suppliers who are ready and able to handle all your needs.
+Before arranging the meeting, you set up talks with 2 other suppliers who are ready and able to handle all your needs.
 When you meet with the first supplier in this second scenario, you can calmly sit back in your chair, and allow the supplier to finish his spiel.
-Now, watch the gleam fade from his eyes when you spring the little titbit, about his competitors willingness to solve your problem.
+Now, watch the gleam fade from his eyes when you make mention of some aspect of his competitor's offering.
 You have BATNA!
 The talks suddenly become more amenable.
 Yes, you now have a firm grip on the negotiation oars to steer the terms in your direction

 BATNA or NO BATNA?
 That is the Question

 The power of your BATNA is a matter of scale.
 When you have a strong alternative solution to a lousy proposal, you have leverage to build a more potent proposal.
 If not, then you can turn to your best alternative solution.
 A strong BATNA is like a warm, fuzzy insurance policy.
 A strong alternative provides you with two possibilities.
 Either you settle an agreement with more favourable terms, or you have the option to simply say, 'No dea1!'